Newcleo: History

 In January 2025, newcleo signed further agreements, with Slovakian nuclear companies JAVYS and VUJE.
 The first agreement, with JAVYS, outlines a joint venture (51% JAVYS, 49% newcleo) for the construction of up to four LFR-AS-200 reactors at Jaslovské Bohunice V1, as well as the development of a nuclear fuel supply chain.
 The project aims to integrate spent nuclear fuel recycling, supported by newcleo's planned fuel manufacturing facility in France, to reduce nuclear waste disposal needs.
 The second agreement, with VUJE, sets a framework for cooperation in developing LFR technology in Slovakia, with VUJE contributing its expertise in construction and commissioning, starting with feasibility studies.
 In February, newcleo has initiated the land acquisition process for its first LFR-AS-30 reactor in the Chinon Vienne et Loire community of municipalities in France, aiming to build a 30 MWe reactor by 2031.

+On 26 May 2026, US-based company Oklo Inc. was selected by the US Department of Energy (DoE) for advanced talks to join the Surplus Plutonium Utilization Program.
+The program converts designated surplus plutonium material into fuel for advanced reactors, and Oklo paired it with a partnership with newcleo that could bring up to $2 billion in project capital, subject to definitive agreements.
+Newcleo plans to build a fuel manufacturing facility in the US in partnership with Oklo to supply mixed oxide fuel (MOX) to newcleo's reactors.

+On 27 May, newcleo CEO Stefano Buono announced that the company would become publicly listed on the Nasdaq through a business combination agreement with Newhold Investment Corp.
+III.
+Newcleo expects to complete construction of a 10 megawatt-thermal non-nuclear prototype reactor in 2026 in Brasimone, Italy.
+As of May 2026, the company is still working on the basic design of its 200 megawatt-electric commercial LFR-200 reactor, but plans to complete its first deployment in the US in 2032.
+As of May 2026, Newcleo is working on the detailed design of a MOX fuel fabrication facility, and plans to have a first facility completed in the US or France by 2031, at an estimated capital cost of approximately $2.4 billion.
+Newcleo plans to act as operator of its reactors for clients with no prior nuclear expertise, and is exploring joint ventures with off-takers such as data center clients.